johnmatter/ising/README.md

 ### Play Modes

 Set the play mode with ENC2.
-* reborn (default): Play a note for every cell that was born or reborn (= has exactly three neighbors), regardless of the previous state of the cell
+* spin up (default): Play a note for every cell that has spin up
-* born: Play a note for every cell that was born (has exactly three neighbors and was not alive in the previous generation)
+* spin down: Play a note for every cell that has spin down
-* ghost: Play a note for every cell that is dying(has less than two or more than three neighbors).
-Ghost notes can have a different pitch!
-(See the "ghost offset" setting in the parameters screen.)
+* spin flip: Play a note for every cell that flipped its spin since the last generation

 ### Play Direction